saptarshibasu/aws-study/README.md

   * Offload the SSL/TLS Processing for Web Servers
 * Dedicated hardware - not shared with other AWS customers.
 It may be useful to meet certain compliance requirements
 * Your KMS customer master keys (CMKs) never leave the CloudHSM instances, and all KMS operations that use those keys are only performed in your HSMs
+* CloudHSM currently uses Luna SA HSMs from SafeNet
+* You can implement CloudHSMs in multiple Availability Zones with replication between them to provide for high availability and storage resilience
+*

 ## AWS KMS